uq-its-ss/design-system/docs/training/javascript-packages.md

 packages.
 By default, this monorepo is set to publish to the default Verdaccio local server address (http://localhost:4873/).

-> **🚨 Before continuing, please fork or branch the UIDF monorepo — as
+> **🚨 Before continuing, please fork or branch the UQDS monorepo — as
 > `npx lerna publish` will create tags on the repo.**

 ### Set up Verdaccio for local package publication